hapax/hapax.github.io/assets/teaching.md

    must be constant.

 4. Let $R$ be the radius of the moth ball.
-From problem 3, deduce that
+From Problem 3, deduce that

    $$
    c(r) = \frac{c(R) R}{r}.